kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary > 80000 THEN 'High'
+        WHEN BaseSalary > 80000 THEN 'High'
-        WHEN Salary > 60000 THEN 'Medium'
+        WHEN BaseSalary > 60000 THEN 'Medium'
         ELSE 'Entry Level'
     END AS SalaryCategory
 FROM Employees;